mohsinalimat/SYNQ-iOS/README.md

 ## Important note

-The example project is dependant on access to the SYNQ API to be able to create a video object and to fetch the upload parameters needed when calling the upload function.
-You will need to get an API key from the SYNQ admin panel, and insert the key into the SynqAPI class. **Caution: this is not the proper way of doing this, and your api key might get exposed to others!** In a real world scenario, this should be handled by your own backend.
-The backend should then give your app the upload parameters.
+The SDK is dependant on access to the SYNQ API to be able to create a video object and to fetch the upload parameters needed when calling the upload function.
+The SYNQ API is intended to be accessed from a server, this means that you should have your own server authenticating requests from the mobile client and making http calls to the SYNQ API.
+You will need to get an API key from the SYNQ admin panel, and use the key when making the calls to the SYNQ API.
+To get you started, you can use our [NodeJS example server] (https://github.com/SYNQfm/SYNQ-Nodejs-example-server) to see how the requests can be made, and give the SDK a try.

 For more info, please read the [projects and api keys](https://docs.synq.fm/#projects-and-api-keys) section in the docs.